jbgariel/algolia-assignment/README.md

 ## 3- 👩‍🔬 Learning to Rank experiment

 > Algolia search engine returns a list of ranked document, the optimisation of this ranked list is a Learning-to-rank problem.
-Learning-to-rank is a specific domain of machine learning, widly used by google for its search engine.
-We could try some experiments to try to improve ranking in returned documents.
+Learning-to-rank is a specific domain of machine learning, widely used by google for its search engine.
+We could try some experiments to improve ranking in returned documents.

 **Could we improve Algolia ranking with machine learning technics?**